The Berenstein-Zelevinsky quantum cluster algebra conjecture

 {\rm(3)} set of mutable variables given \eqref{BZ-exch}.

 Furthermore, the corresponding upper quantum cluster algebra coincides with the quantum cluster algebra, and thus is isomorphic to $R_q[G^{u,w}]$. \end{maintheorem*}

+This result extends the Geiss--Leclerc--Schroer quantum cluster algebras \cite[Theorem 1.1]{GLS3} to (1) the non simply laced case, (2) when both Weyl group elements $w, u \neq 1$, and (3) an arbitrary base field.

 In addition, we construct large sets of explicit seeds of these quantum cluster algebras.
-The seeds are described in \thref{SwSu-qcluster} (a)--(b). (\thref{gr} establishes a needed isomorphism between two settings.)
+The seeds are described in \thref{SwSu-qcluster} (a)--(b). (\prref{connections} establishes a needed isomorphism between two settings.)
 There is one such seed for each element of the following subset of the symmetric group $S_{M+N}$

-The second property in the theorem is a very desired property of a cluster algebra and enters as an assumption in various results such as the Gross--Hacking--Keel--Kontsevich proof \cite{GHKK} of the Fock-Goncharov conjecture \cite{FG} on canonical bases of cluster algebras.
-In a companion paper we prove that the equality of cluster and upper cluster algebras for all double Bruhat cells also holds at the classical level (which is a somewhat easier result) and that one can construct (many) maximal green sequences in the sense of Keller \cite{Ke2} using the explicit clusters in \thref{SwSu-qcluster} indexed by the set \eqref{Xi-intro}.
+The second property in the theorem is a very desired property of a cluster algebra and enters as {the EGM condition of} the Gross--Hacking--Keel--Kontsevich proof \cite{GHKK} of the Fock-Goncharov conjecture \cite{FG} on {theta} bases of cluster algebras. {More precisely}, in a companion paper we prove that the equality of cluster and upper cluster algebras for all double Bruhat cells also holds at the classical level (which is a somewhat easier result) and that one can construct (many) maximal green sequences in the sense of Keller \cite{Ke2} using the explicit clusters in \thref{SwSu-qcluster} indexed by the set \eqref{Xi-intro}.
 Using these two results, the main theorem of \cite{GHKK} implies the validity of the Fock-Goncharov conjecture \cite{FG} for all Berenstein--Fomin--Zelevinsky cluster algebras for double Bruhat cells $G^{u,w}$.
 We expect that the constructed large sets of explicit clusters of $R_q[G^{u,w}]$ will have many additional applications, just like Scott's clusters \cite{Sc} for Grassmannians coming from Postnikov diagrams which are used in a wide array of situations, such as integrable systems \cite{KW}, mirror symmetry \cite{MR,RW}, scattering amplitudes \cite{Aetal}, local acyclicity \cite{MS} and many others.

 We carry out the proof of the Main Theorem in two steps:

 (I) Using our results on quantum cluster algebra structures on quantum nilpotent algebras \cite{GYbig}, we construct a quantum cluster algebra structure on each $R_q[G^{u^{-1},w^{-1}}]$ and prove that it has the additional property that it coincides with the corresponding upper quantum cluster algebra.